 This coming-of-age story is about three different 18-year-old men growing up in 3 different time periods.

 William was 18 in 1967 when he went to Vietnam as a Marine.
-Vincent is 18 in 1979 when he meets William working on a construction crew and hears William's stories of his war-time experience.
+Vincent is 18 in 1979 when he meets William, working on a construction crew, and hears William’s stories of his war-time experience.

 The third young man is Vincent’s son, Beau, who has had an easier life than the first two men.
-He is 18 in 2015 when Vincent receives William’s old Vietnam journal in the mail as a thank you for listening to his stories years ago.
+He was 18 in 2015 when Vincent received William’s old Vietnam journal in the mail as a thank you for listening to his stories years ago.
 It was written while he was a Marine and facing things that no one, much less a teenager, should have to encounter.

 The three stories are woven together in a beautiful way that many are calling a must-read for everyone, despite the grim nature of William’s combat experiences.

-The Book Girls Say… Although this book is set in three time periods, the story is ultimately a historical fiction of Vietnam, making it a great pick for a book about the 1960s.
-Make sure you don't miss the author’s note at the end of the book to learn more about Dugoni’s connection to the story.
+Although this book is set in three time periods, the story is ultimately a historical fiction of Vietnam, making it a great pick for a book about the 1960s.
+Make sure you don’t miss the author’s note at the end of the book to learn more about Dugoni’s connection to the story.

 Well Behaved Wives